 The summer internship at the Mercantile Library in St. Louis offers an opportunity to work in the oldest library west of the Mississippi River.
 The Library’s diverse collections focus on: American transportation history, especially river and rail; Westward expansion and frontier life; St. Louis and Missouri history, art, and culture; St. Louis publications and newspapers; and American Presidential campaign materials.
 These collections include rare books, early prints and photographs, unique manuscripts and archival documents, paintings and sculpture, scarce historical newspapers, engravings and original drawings, maps, political campaign artifacts, and historical objects.

-This is an eight-week, 20-hour-a-week unpaid internship, coinciding with the University’s eight-week summer session.
-Students can earn between three and five credit hours.
+This is an eight-week, 20-hours-a-week unpaid internship, coinciding with the University’s eight-week summer session.
+Students can earn three credit hours.
 All students representing Truman in this internship program will enroll for academic credit through a department on campus willing to offer internship credit and internship supervision.
 The History and Art History faculty will offer such credit.
 Students interested in working with another department should talk to that department before pursuing this opportunity.

 After being selected, interns can work in a variety of areas at the Library, including but not limited to: